 Senior members of the University are ex-officio members of the Council of the Veterinary Science Foundation including the Chancellor, Vice-Chancellor and Deputy Vice-Chancellor.

-The Veterinary Science Foundation is supported by an Council that includes the Dean and Pro-Dean of the Faculty of Veterinary Science, and a full time Director and Project Coordinator.
+The Veterinary Science Foundation is supported by a Council that includes the Dean of the Faculty of Veterinary Science.
 The Executive Committee acts in the role of an advisory Board to the Foundation and does not have executive powers.
 The Committee meets monthly.